-The DPA shall notify the Engineering Manager, or representative at least five (5) working days (or as mutually agreed) before any of the following phases of the work are reached (and such other phases as have been determined) to enable inspection to be carried out by the Engineering Manager or representative.
+The DPA shall notify the Engineering Manager, or his representative at least five (5) working days before any of the following phases of the work are reached (and such other phases as have been determined) to enable inspection to be carried out by the Engineering Manager or his representative.

-- a) Earthworks starting, (for checking of erosion and sediment control measures). - b) Street Works - i. subgrade preparation and subsoil drains; - ii. basecourse prior to sealing; - iii. footpath and kerbside prior to sealing or concreting.
+- a) Earthworks starting, (for checking of erosion and sediment control measures)

+- b) Street Works

+- i. subgrade preparation and subsoil drains

+- ii. basecourse prior to sealing

+- iii. footpath and kerbside prior to sealing or concreting

+- c) Stormwater and wastewater

+- inspection of each line prior to backfill trench reinstatement, including pressure testing

+- d) Water Supply

+- Inspection of each line prior to backfill and trench reinstatement, including pressure testing

+- ii. chlorination

+- iii. connection by Council required

+- e) Final